Cascade of Time Gardens in Banff: All You NEED to Know

 If driving, simply drive over Bow River Bridge, stay left at the lights onto Spray Avenue, and drive past the Administration Grounds.
 At the following light, turn right onto Mountain Avenue.
 To your right, you will see open gates.
 That is where you pull in to find the Cascade Gardens parking lot.
 Driving to Cascade Gardens from downtown Banff is quick and simple.
 It is a 5-minute drive (1.5 km).
 Keep in mind that parking is extremely limited in the summer, and it’s unlikely you’ll find space in July and August.

-We love walking down to Cascade Gardens and grabbing a coffee from one of the amazing cafes that Banff has to offer.
+We love walking down to Cascade Gardens and grabbing a coffee from one of Banff’s amazing cafes.
 From the center of downtown Banff, it is a 10-minute walk down the iconic Banff Avenue.
 Whenever we’re walking around town, we stroll up to the gardens and take every guest we have to visit them as well.

 If you choose to walk, you do not need to go to the back of the Administration Building.
 You can simply walk through the front gates at the tail end of Banff Avenue – you can’t miss them!
 Once you’ve walked through the gate, hang a right, and you will be greeted by the garden and its beauty.
 Another great option would be to rent a bike.
 The ride would only take roughly 3 minutes, allowing you to take advantage of your rental and enjoy other bike-accessible trails in the area!